 As the 2000s wore on, truck buyer appetites changed.
 Though the Toyota Tacoma continued to sell well, American manufacturers saw many customers graduate to larger models like the Ford F-150, Chevrolet Silverado, and Ram 1500.
 Chevy chose to dig its heels in with its relatively new model, but Ford and Ram eventually pulled out of the midsize market.

 But the pendulum keeps swinging, and small(er) trucks are once again in fashion.
 Chevy and its sister brand, GMC, have seen tremendous growth in their Colorado and Canyon sales.
 Toyota’s Tacoma, while changing little between generations, continues to top the charts.
 Ford debuted a reborn Ranger at this year’s Detroit Motor Show that will go on sale next year.
 Volkswagen is even toying with the idea of bringing a little pickup to the U.S. Now it’s Ram’s turn.

-Other details on the new Dakota are thin, but we anticipate it will ride on a shortened version of the new Ram 1500 platform and will be powered by a choice of turbocharged four-cylinder or V6 powertrains.
+According to a new report from Automotive News, the smaller Ram will be built at the same Toledo plant as the current JL Wrangler and upcoming Wrangler pickup.
+Other details are thin, but we anticipate it will be powered by a choice of turbocharged four-cylinder or V6 powertrains.
 There’s also a good chance Ram will offer a turbodiesel variant.

 Article originally published June 6, 2018.
 Last updated September 18, 2018, with news regarding the RAM midsize pickup’s platform and production.

 - Chevrolet Debuts the Off-Roading ZR2 Bison to Tackle Trails and Competitors

 - Peep This Perfectly Restored 1969 Ford Bronco Up for Auction

 - Burt Reynolds’ Classic Movie Cars Go to Auction (We’re Not Crying, You Are)